Justin Ammar

-Justin Ammar (born March 25, 1988, in St. Albert, Alberta) is a Canadian professional soccer player.
+Justin Ammar (born March 25, 1988) is a Canadian former professional soccer player.

 Career

 Europe

 Ammar attended Paul Kane High School.
-After graduating, Justin Ammar joined the Canadian European Futbol Academy in an attempt to secure a professional playing contract in Europe.
+After graduating, he joined the Canadian European Futbol Academy in an attempt to secure a professional playing contract in Europe.
 After attending trials, Ammar signed with German Fußball-Bayernliga team SV Heimstetten for 2009–2012 season.
 He made his professional debut on July 31, 2010, coming on as a substitute for starting keeper Patrick Lehner in a game against SpVgg Bayreuth.
 He went on to make 35 appearances for the club.
 Justin trained with the DFCA (Deutsch-Fußball-Canadian-Academy) and was named MVP.
-Justin played against high quality teams from the German national u-20 team, Munich 1860, Bayern Munich's second team, and the U20-Saudi Arabian team, The Vancouver Whitecaps and many more.
-Justin has 25 plus years of experience and has now launched his very own goalkeeper academy called Shot Stopper Academy, located in Guelph, Ontario, Canada.
+During his time there, he played against high quality teams, ranging from Germany U20, 1860 Munich, FC Bayern Munich II, Saudi Arabia U20, Vancouver Whitecaps and many more.

+College career

+Ammar was member of the 2014-2015 NAIT Ooks.
+The team ended up going undefeated in the season, winning the League championship, and going off to nationals in Montreal.
+They won nationals, going undefeated across the entire season.

 North America

 Ammar was called up by FC Edmonton of North American Soccer League on June 10, 2013, to provide goalkeeper cover for starter Lance Parker for their game against the Carolina RailHawks.
 Parker broke his arm in the 80th minute of the game, and Ammar came off the bench to make his debut for Edmonton.
 He kept a clean sheet in his 10 minutes in the game, although Edmonton lost the match 1–0.

-NAIT OOKS 2014-2015: Justin Ammar was a member for the 2014-2015 NAIT OOKS.
-NAIT ended up going undefeated in the season and winning the League championship and went off to nationals in Montreal and came out on top going undefeated and winning the Gold Medal.

 Australia

-Justin Ammar flew overseas to Australia playing semi professional soccer for Joondalup City FC In the Western Australian State League finishing top 3 in the league.
+Ammar flew overseas to Australia playing semi professional soccer for Joondalup City FC In the Western Australian State League finishing top 3 in the league.

+Personal life

+As of 2026, Ammar lives in Guelph, Ontario with his wife, Charmaine Collins, a real estate agent, and his two sons.

+In 2022, Ammar launched his own goalkeeper academy called Shot Stopper Academy, located in Guelph, Ontario, Canada.